 The policy is pretty much this, I want you to leave comments – lots of them.

-My measure of success as a blogger is not whether I write lots of posts but whether what I write interests you enough to have your say.
+My measure of success as a blogger is not whether I write lots of posts but whether what I write interests you.
+You can let me know what I’ve said is of interest by leaving a comment or two.

 I simply want you to comment and comment often.
 Comment on what I’ve written, comment on what others have said – please just comment.
 I’d love to see some real conversations develop in the comments section of my posts.